zouspants123321/rustgambling/README.md

 1. Go to server.js line 14-16 and add the username/password/shared_secret of your bot.
 shared_secret can be found in here https://www.youtube.com/watch?v=JjdOJVSZ9Mo.
 Dont share it.
 Line 37-40 mysql information.
 56-58 your web server/localhost, and steam api https://danbeyer.github.io/steamapi/page1.html.
+line 827 change to your own steam 64 id.
 2. Go to bots/index.js line 39 identity_secret will be found in the same file as the shared_secret.
 3. Go to mail.js make a mailgun account add the api key and domain youtube video exist in the file.
 Change "to" to your own email you want to recieve the support emails.